 Eczema is a chronic skin condition that causes redness and itching.
 The condition affects men, women, and children of all ages, with symptoms worsening during periodic flare-ups.
 In some cases, eczema occurs alongside hay fever allergies or asthma attacks.

 Other dermatological conditions, like psoriasis, hives, and rashes, have symptoms similar to eczema.
-Dr. Terezakis and Dr. Grieshaber evaluate your symptoms and perform a physical exam.
+Dr. Delahoussaye-Shields and Dr. Grieshaber evaluate your symptoms and perform a physical exam.
 Once they reach an accurate diagnosis, they can provide the most effective treatment.

 Your skin protects you from irritants, allergens, and bacteria.
 When skin is healthy, it retains the moisture necessary to offer this protection.